-The Board currently comprises seven Non-executive Directors, six of whom are considered independent and two Executive Directors.
+The Board currently comprises seven Non-executive Directors, all of whom are considered independent and two Executive Directors.
 The independent Directors perform major roles in the Board Committees.
 All Board members speak English, the language in which Board and shareholder meetings are held and key corporate documents are prepared.

-The Sonic Board comprises members with a diverse mix of business skills, including industry specific management skills and experience, broader management experience, including senior leadership positions in listed companies, finance, tax and legal skills, expertise in corporate governance, and expertise in acquiring and merging healthcare businesses.
-The Board considers that it currently has an appropriate mix of skills, expertise, tenure and diversity.
+The Sonic Board comprises members with a diverse mix of business skills, including industry-specific management skills and experience, broader management experience, including senior leadership positions in listed companies, finance, tax and legal skills, expertise in corporate governance, sustainability experience, including awareness of impacts on organisations, the economy, environment and people, and expertise in acquiring and merging healthcare businesses.
+The Board considers that it has an appropriate mix of skills, expertise, tenure and diversity.

 The Board has resolved that the position of Chairman of the Board is to be held by an independent Director.
-The independence of each of the Non-executive Directors is assessed annually, and it is the view of the Board that each (other than Dr Dubois) should continue to be regarded as independent.
-The tenures of Mr Panaccio, Ms Spargo and Dr Wilson were specifically addressed in their assessments and the Board was satisfied that they have not become too close to management such that their capacity to bring independent judgement to bear or to act in the best interests of all shareholders is compromised.
+The independence of each of the Non-executive Directors is assessed annually, and it is the view of the Board that each should continue to be regarded as independent.
+The tenures of Mr Panaccio and Ms Spargo were specifically addressed in their assessments and the Board was satisfied that they have not become too close to management such that their capacity to bring independent judgement to bear or to act in the best interests of all shareholders is compromised.